-Mind in Camden is hosting a one-day workshop, which aims to strike a balance between questioning the construct and discussing practical approaches to some of the difficulties associated with it.
-This is to minimise the risk that in the context of ever-decreasing budgets, changes in theoretical approach could inadvertently restrict access to support.
+This one day workshop will cover both practical and theoretical approaches to the disputed diagnosis of "Borderline Personality Disorder", facilitated by someone with lived/living experience of these issues.
+It aims to strike a balance between questioning the construct and discussing practical approaches to some of the difficulties associated with it.
+This is to minimise the risk that in the context of ever decreasing budgets, changes in theoretical approach could inadvertently restrict access to support.

-- Feminist and queer issues around "Borderline Personality Disorder"
+- Feminist and queer issues around "Borderline Personalilty Disorder"

-- Is Complex Post Traumatic Stress Disorder a viable alternative to “BPD”?
+- Is Complex Post Traumatic Stress Disorder a viable alternative to "BDP"?
 What might ICD-11 mean for those currently diagnosed?

 - Everyday trauma: day-to-day erosion and the idea of "a stable sense of self"